annika-maier-uni/comp_work_project/nf-core/README.md

 5. Sorting (SAMtools): Sorts the aligned SAM files.

-6. Mark duplicates (PICARD): Identifies and marks duplicate reads in the sorted files.
+6. Mark duplicates (picard): Identifies and marks duplicate reads in the sorted files.

 ## Usage